*As seen in The Logbook

 A tale as grand as the horizon, the story behind the creation of Mustang Monument is one of courage and heroism.
 It really started when Madeleine Pickens founded Saving America’s Mustangs Foundation in 2009.
 This was her reaction to the inconceivable announcement made by the Bureau of Land Management in 2008 that the United States government was considering euthanising or selling over 30,000 wild mustangs to slaughterhouses overseas!

-Madeleine, who grew up in Europe and is an internationally recognised business women and well respected equine authority, animal welfare activist and philanthropist, took it upon herself to stop this.
+Madeleine, who grew up in Europe and is an internationally recognised business woman and well respected equine authority, animal welfare activist and philanthropist, took it upon herself to stop this.
 Testifying before the US House of Representatives Subcommittee on National Parks, Forests and Public Lands she announced her plans to develop a sanctuary for wild horses in support of H.R.
 1018, the Restoring Our American Mustangs (ROAM) Act.

 “In October 2010, I purchased a property in Northern Nevada spanning over half a million acres and renamed the area Mustang Monument,” she reveals, “And this serves as a wild horse eco-sanctuary, returning thousands of wild horses currently in government-funded holding facilities and pastures to their natural habitat.”